bosonprotocol/community/README.md

 ## Jobs

 Boson Protocol has funds to actively hire full time developers to work on this project.
-Check out the [Jobs board](jobs/README.md) for more, and take a look at the postings in [Jobs](/jobs).
+Check out the [Jobs board](jobs/README.md) for more.

 ## Contributing